OCNS/SoftwareWG/content/20220927-wg-meeting-19-september.rst

 - small data set
 - people seem to be happy to pay a small amount

+  - have waiver in place similar to NeuroMatch conference
+  - organization that funds the platforms will receive the registration fees

-- see if we can find sponsors to reduce the token registration fee?
+- find sponsors to reduce the token registration fee?

   - WG unlikely to have bandwidth to look for sponsors
-  - lean on OCNS contacts for sponsorship
+  - will need to lean on OCNS/INCF sponsors (OCNS has a sponsorship chair on the board)

 - see how much INCF ended up paying for the platforms at the Assembly (Malin will see if this info is available)
 - registration fee important to get better idea of actual attendance numbers.